 Columbia Attorneys who help Uber, Lyft and Taxi Accident Injury Victims

 If you were injured in an Uber, Lyft or rideshare accident in Columbia SC, Lexington County or Richland County, you should talk with a lawyer who understands the legal nuances of these accidents.
 Typically, an at-fault driver’s insurance is responsible for injuries and damages.
 If an Uber driver was negligent and caused the accident, read below for background on case law regarding these types of rideshare accidents.
-Or call 803-310-6258 and we will answer questions about your claim.
+Or call The Michael Jeffcoat Firm to speak with a Columbia Uber accident lawyer.

-Background: Lawsuits againt Uber, Lyft and Other Rideshare Taxi Services
+Background: Lawsuits against Uber, Lyft, and Other Rideshare Services

 The section below was cited from Wikipedia

 Since Uber’s launch, several other companies have replicated its business model, a trend that has come to be referred to as “Uberification”.